 The Wylie Economic Development Corporation (WEDC) places a priority on financial reporting each year.
-The WEDC Bylaws require that each year no later than January 31, a review of all expenditures, accomplishments, and expenditures other than direct economic development be presented to Council.
+According to the WEDC Bylaws, a review of all expenditures, accomplishments, and non-direct economic development activities must be presented to the City Council no later than April 1st each year.

-At the end of each fiscal year, the WEDC undergoes an annual audit of its financial practices and transactions by a third-party firm chosen by the Wylie City Council and facilitated by the City of Wylie Finance Department.
-While the FY 2021-2022 audit has not been made public, the WEDC has not been notified of any discrepancies or irregularities.
-To ensure a greater opportunity for a 'clean' audit, WEDC staff works closely with the City of Wylie Finance Department throughout the year so that there is a complete understanding of all WEDC activities by Finance staff and the same can be more accurately documented and communicated to the auditors.
+At the end of each fiscal year, the WEDC undergoes an annual audit of its financial practices and transactions by a third-party firm chosen by the Wylie City Council and facilitated by the City of Wylie's Finance Department.
+The FY 2024 audit revealed no discrepancies or irregularities, as confirmed by the absence of notifications to the WEDC.
+To ensure a greater opportunity for a 'clean' audit, WEDC staff works closely with the Finance Department throughout the year so that there is a complete understanding of all WEDC activities by Finance staff and the same can be more accurately documented and communicated to the auditors.

-The WEDC began the fiscal year with an anticipated fund balance of \$1,050,844, and the audited fund balance was later adjusted up to \$2,951,908.
-In FY 2022, sales tax receipts were up 9.28% over FY 2021 receipts with sales tax revenue totaling \$4,161,282 of available WEDC revenue.
-Other revenues included rental income of \$139,485, \$1,545 from Miscellaneous Income, a reduction of \$70,386 from the gain/loss sale of asset, and allocated interest of \$33,804.
-Also, in FY 2022, the WEDC had \$16,216,000 in Bank Note Proceeds.
-Total FY 2022 available operating funds totaled \$20,481,730.
+The WEDC began the fiscal year with an anticipated fund balance of \$11,159,767, and the audited fund balance was later adjusted up to \$12,625,716.
+In FY 2024, sales tax receipts were up 8.37% over FY 2023 receipts with sales tax revenue totaling \$4,874,240 of available WEDC revenue.
+Other revenues included rental income of \$31,581, \$1,954 from Miscellaneous Income, -\$223,384 from the gain/loss sale of assets, and allocated interest of \$526,633.
+Total FY 2024 available operating funds totaled \$5,211,023.

-Expenditures for WEDC operations were as follows: Personnel - \$388,468, Administrative costs - \$159,003, Marketing & Promotion activities - \$182,181, Debt Service - \$5,379,321, Land Acquisition - \$4,136,097, Infrastructure Improvements/Utility Relocation - \$1,716,509, Direct Business Incentives - \$399,122, Payment to Taxing Units - \$1,291, and \$672,623 in Other expenses which included: engineering, surveys, flood/drainage studies, tree removal, environmental remediation on WEDC-owned properties, maintenance of WEDC-owned properties, demolition of a commercial structure located at 103 S Ballard, and demolition of residential structures at 410 E Brown, 502 E Brown, and 401 N Keefer.
+Expenditures for WEDC operations were as follows: Personnel: \$585,447, Administrative costs: \$179,065, Marketing & Promotion activities: \$239,953, Debt Service: \$1,231,998, Land Acquisition: \$7,079 (which is offset by a Contra Capital adjustment: -\$7,079), Infrastructure Improvements/Utility Relocation: \$1,748,993, Direct Business Incentives: \$1,256,000, Payment to Taxing Units: \$4,073, and \$801,904 in Other expenses which included: engineering, surveys, flood/drainage studies, tree removal, environmental remediation on WEDC-owned properties, maintenance of WEDC-owned properties, and demolition of commercial/residential structures located at 104 S Ballard, 100 W Oak, 305 S Ballard, and 711 Cooper.